brandonsbarber/CS201-Course-Work/README.md

  + **Skyler Lloyd:**
    + Housing
      + Residence Structure (and Gui)
-     + Apartment Complex Structure (and Gui) (Actually just an office for the Landlord Role, but contains a list of Residence that are the "apartments") (Not integrated yet)
+     + Apartment Complex Structure (and Gui) (Actually just an office for the Landlord Role, but contains a list of Residence that are the "apartments")
      + Landlord Role (and Gui)
      + Renter Role (and Gui) (unused?)
      + Residence Role (and Gui)